Custody Lawyer in Morristown, NJ, Ensuring Child Welfare and Parental Rights in Morris County and Throughout North Jersey

 Contact a Morris County Child Custody Attorney at M. Hart Divorce & Family Law Today for an Initial Consultation

-As someone who experienced divorce as a child, our founder understands the emotional challenges you’re facing.
-Let us help you secure a custody arrangement that protects your parental rights and your child’s future.
+As someone who experienced divorce as a child, I understand the emotional challenges you’re facing.
+Let me help you secure a custody arrangement that protects your parental rights and your child’s future.

 For help from a child custody attorney in Morris County, contact M. Hart Divorce & Family Law online or call 973-292-9090 today.